deejaygraham/deejaygraham.github.io/_posts/2018-07-09-extreme-portraiture.md

 layout: post
 title: XP - Extreme Portraiture
 published: true
-categories: [ sketchnotes, illustration ]
+categories: [ sketchnotes, illustration, xp ]
 ---

 One of my favourite talks explaining why XP does what it does in software development is